johnnylam88/nerien-ovale-scripts/README.md

 Simply install Nerien's Ovale Scripts like any other addon.
 This addon works by adjusting in-game what Ovale thinks are the default class scripts, so there is no additional configuration.

-If you have a custom script pasted into the code window, then click the button to "Restore default".
+If you have a custom script pasted into the code window, then open the code window and click the button near the bottom to "Restore default".

 ### Status ###